-If you haven’t yet, you’ll soon chance in a situation through your journey with excel, where you’ll want to manipulate text by changing the case, I mean capitalization.
+If you haven’t yet, through your journey with excel, you might soon chance a situation where you want to manipulate text by changing the case, I mean capitalization.

 For instance, you want to change text from lower case to upper case.
 Or from upper case to lower case.

 You know in Microsoft Word, you can simply do all these stuff with just a few clicks.
-But in Excel, things are different.

-There are three inbuilt Excel functions purposely for changing cases: The UPPER function, the LOWER function and the PROPER function.
+There are three inbuilt Excel functions purposely for changing cases: The UPPER function, the LOWER function, and the PROPER function.

 With the PROPER function, every letter will be converted to lowercase except for the first letter of each word.

 But if the text you want to capitalize is in only one or two columns, then I think using functions will be so much convenient and faster.

 First of all, let’s talk about how to capitalize in Excel using VBA.
-After that, we’ll then learn how to do it using Functions.

 How to capitalize in Excel with VBA